Team-Takeoff/Capstone/README.md

      gb = joblib.load(files['Models']['GB'])
      preprocessor = joblib.load(files['Models']['pipe'])
      ```

-  3. The Neural Network has several dependencies and can be challenging to setup.
-If running in Colab, make sure you're using a CPU runtime (to avoid any runtime issues) and that the NN_Model.py files is accessible to the model:
+    2. The Neural Network has several dependencies and can be challenging to setup.
+If running in Colab, make sure you're using a CPU runtime (to avoid any issues) and that the NN_Model.py files is accessible to the model:
      ```
      import sys
      project_dir = files['Dirs']['Main']